dfox/graybox-testing.org/tests/index.md

 ```

-#### Agree on Test Naming
+#### Test Naming

-The frontend and backend developers will also need to agree on the
+The frontend test needs a way to call the remote backend test.
+For
-name of the test group and the name of the test to be performed on the
+this purpose there is a notion of a test group and test name.
+The
-backend so Nightwatch can call it.
-The JUnit HTTP backend exposes the
+JUnit HTTP backend exposes the canonical name of the JUnit test class
+as the test group, while the name of each method annotated with @Test
-canonical name of the test class as the test group.
-So the test group
+becomes the test name.
+For this example, the test group will be
-will be **io.dfox.junit.http.example.ExampleTest**.
-The name of the test
+**io.dfox.junit.http.example.ExampleTest** and the name of the test
 will be **noteSaved**.

-#### Write Frontend Test
+#### Frontend Test

 Now both developers can start writing their tests.
 The Nightwatch test
 looks like this: